alexbevi/alexbevi.github.com/_posts/2016-02-10-recovering-a-wiredtiger-collection-from-a-corrupt-mongodb-installation.markdown

     ./configure --enable-snappy
     make

-**NOTE** adding support for Google's [snappy](https://github.com/google/snappy) compressor when building WiredTiger will save you some errors that I initially encountered when trying to salvage the data.
+> Adding support for Google's [snappy](https://github.com/google/snappy) compressor when building WiredTiger will save you some errors that I initially encountered when trying to salvage the data.
+{: .prompt-tip }

 Now that I had a `wt` utility, I wanted to test it out on the collection file.
 It turns out that you need additional supporting files before you can do this.
 Once I'd copied over the necessary files, my working directory (called `mongo-bak`) looked like this: